 - 1. Any clinical action that violates the clinical agency procedure and/or places the client at a potential for harm, or results in harm. - 2.
 Any aggressive or offensive behavior towards another at the clinical site. - 3.
 Falsification of the medical record by omission or addition or communicating untrue information or a misrepresentation of the truth. - 4.
-Breach of HIPAA/confidential information. - 5.
-Arriving at the clinical impaired by non-prescribed substances that adversely affect performance, or bringing these substances into the clinical setting. - 6.
+Breach of HIPAA/confidential information at the clinical site or outside of the clinical site, including social media. - 5.
+Arriving at the clinical impaired by non-prescribed substances that adversely affect performance, or bringing these substances into the clinical setting. - a.
+Impaired practice may also include lack of sleep from working a night shift prior to arriving to clinical or any other alteration in mental alertness. - 6.
 Consistent unsafe decision making and practice. - 7.
 Failure to report or document a change in the client's condition (symptoms, responses, or status). - 8.
 Failure to follow all infection control procedures and standards. - 9.
 Not adhering to safe practice and accepting patient assignments not commensurate with one's own educational preparation, experience, knowledge and ability, except where proper supervision is available. - 10.
 Performing invasive procedure without the instructor's knowledge or permission. - 11.
 Coming to clinical unprepared (not completing any pre-clinical assignments)